A learning disability affects the way a person learns new things throughout their life.

-- understanding new or complex information
+- understanding complicated information

-- learning new skills
+- learning some skills

-Support for learning disabilities and family carers
+Support for people with a learning disability and family carers

-What causes learning disabilities?
+What causes a learning disability?

 This can be caused by things such as: